“How is the code organized, and why?”

 Consequently, there are a few aspects of this project’s architecture and workflow that may be unfamiliar to you.

 - Drupal core, contrib modules, themes, and third parties libraries are not committed to the repository.
-Contrib directories .gitignored and populated during build artifact generation.
+Contrib directories that are .gitignored are populated during build artifact generation.

 - The repository is never pushed directly to the cloud.
 Instead, changes to the repository on GitHub trigger tests to be run via Continuous Integration.
 Changes that pass testing will automatically cause a build artifact to be created and deployed to the cloud.